 If helping ahead of time is out of the question, bring a few allergen-free options.
-Bring allergen-free snacks and desserts, since baked goods feature common allergens such as wheat, dairy, eggs, nuts and soy.
-Pack snacks such as fresh fruit with sunflower butter packets; carrots with hummus; popcorn; and homemade trail mix with rice cereal, seeds and chocolate chips.
+Bring your own allergen-free snacks and desserts, since baked goods feature common allergens such as wheat, dairy, eggs, nuts and soy.
+Pack snacks such as fresh fruit with sunflower butter packets, carrots with hummus, popcorn, and homemade trail mix made with rice cereal, seeds and chocolate chips.
 For easy festive desserts, melt chocolate chips as a dip for dried apricots or allergen-free cookies, or bake apples sprinkled with cinnamon and brown sugar and topped with allergen-free whipped topping.

 Find a Nutrition Expert

 Looking for credible nutrition information and recommendations?
 The Academy of Nutrition and Dietetics' network of credentialed food and nutrition practitioners are ready to help!